aisu-wata0/Spermack/Ultimate Gaslighting Update.md

 1. Set you CONTEXT to < 5.6k (if you don't do this the Gaslight will fall out of Claude's actual context)
 2. Turn NSFW fist OFF!
 3. Treat your main prompt+NSFW prompt as a conversation between you and Claude.
-The Main prompt is your first message to it, then you'll continue the conversation in the NSFW prompt with a specific format:
+The Main prompt is your first message to it, then you'll continue in the NSFW prompt with a specific format:
 4. Main prompt, this is your first message to it, your prompt should read as if you are talking to the AI telling it to do something
    * [Respond to the user's inputs as an immersive fictional story game.]
 5. Then, on the NSFW prompt You'll start by asking.